 It might seem that tweaking the Length/Beam Ratio Correction (long narrow race boats advantaged) and Draft Correction (deep draft disadvantaged) would be a simple process, but it very much was not.
-The problem was unintended consequences; there is a discrete Rig Factor for staysail schooners, so speeding up the ratings of staysail schooners was easy, and had no effect on other ratings.
+The problem was unintended consequences; there is a discrete Rig Factor for staysail schooners, so speeding up the ratings of staysail schooners was easy, as it had no effect on other ratings.
 Changing the LBRC, on the other hand, can speed up the ratings of the targeted long, narrow racy boats that were judged to be advantaged, but it would also speed up the ratings of other long narrow cruisers that were handicapped fairly with no change.
 Changes to the Draft Correction in isolation proved to be equally unworkable for the same reason.
 The secret sauce was an in depth review of a full range of performance parameters, identifying type characteristics, and adjusting a subtle combination of factors and coefficients in addition to the targeted LBRC and DC in order to effect the ratings of just the targeted types.
 A simultaneous challenge was to have ratings still reliably reflect real world performance, and not upset the competitive balance across the rest of the fleet.
 The goals were eventually (and painstakingly!) achieved, but perhaps the most important aspect of the refinements made for the 2018 season was setting the precedent that there would likely be changes made to CRF annually.
 Having the expectation that yearly changes will be routine can be a powerful disincentive to teams optimizing to the rule too aggressively (loophole hunting?), and it ended any debate about why certificates need to be renewed each year; they need to stay in synch with annual changes.

 A careful analysis of 2018 Classic race results under the revised version of MkII showed that a very healthy mix of boat sizes, types, and launch dates were routinely scored with corrected times within a few sec/mi of each other, suggesting that it did provide generally fair racing for much of the fleet.
 As evidence of this, Sonny (1935 S&S 53), Blackfish (2017 49 ft SOT), Leaf (1944 Luders 24), Siren (1936 S&S NY32), and Neith (1907 Herreshoff 53) were all similarly well prepared and well sailed, but they are radically different in size, age, and general characteristics, so it is impressive that they were so closely matched under CRF.
 However, digging more deeply into the 2018 race result details did show that inevitably, further fine tuning of the formulae and factors was needed.